Mini Apple Spice Rum Cakes

 In addition to the tools above, you’re going to need some ingredients to make this recipe, too!
 Chances are, you might already have some of them in your fridge or pantry.
 Scroll down to the recipe card for the full measurements and instructions.

-• Eggs—these provide structure, as well as some leavening for our cake.
+- Large eggs — these provide structure, as well as some leavening for our cake.
+They should be room temperature to incorporate into the batter more easily.

-• Spices—we’re using a combination of ground ginger, ground cloves and all spice to give some awesome apple pie flavors to these mini bundt cakes.
+- Spices — we use a combination of ground ginger, ground cloves and all spice to give some awesome apple pie flavors to these mini bundt cakes.
+You could add a sprinkling of fresh nutmeg to the batter, too.

-• Greek yogurt—we like to use a full-fat Greek yogurt in baked goods to keep them moist.
+- Greek yogurt — we like using full-fat Greek yogurt in baked goods to keep them moist.

-How to make Rum Cakes with Spiced Rum and Apple
+How to make Rum Cakes with Spiced Rum and Fresh Apple

 Prepare.
 Preheat the oven to 325°F. Grease a mini bundt pan with butter or nonstick baking spray.
 Set aside.